yuripiffer/zmed_exam_manager/README.md

   - exam_id (string): uuid id from the exam
   - exam_type (int): the exam code
 > The attendant responsible for performing the exam informs the document, the exam id registered and the type of exam to be performed.
 > If the exam is not registered, it will return an error.
-The exam status is updated in dynamoDB for Started.
-Returns a serialized JWT token that must be inserted into the exam result to be processed.
+> The exam is updated in dynamoDB for "Started" status.
+> Returns a serialized JWT token that must be inserted into the exam result paper which will be uploaded to the S3 bucket to be processed.
 -----
 ### Send a text message or an email to a patient that his/her exam is ready.
 - path: "/exams/communicate"